BY NOBUHLE MAPLANKA

 It is estimated that 60% of young people aged between 16 and 35 years could have used or are using drugs or substances while 60% of admissions to mental institutions is linked to drug and substance use.

-Deliberations at the meeting convened in Harare by people who use and inject drugs and supported by the Zimbabwe Civil Liberties and Drug Network (ZCDLN) and its partners, they challenged policy makers to push for the enactment and implementation of the Zimbabwe National Drug Master Plan.
+The meeting was convened in Harare by people who use and inject drugs and supported by the Zimbabwe Civil Liberties and Drug Network (ZCDLN) and its partners.
+Participants challenged policy makers to push for the enactment and implementation of the ZNDMP.

 “People who use and inject drugs say Zimbabwe is now an attractive destination for international drug traffickers because of the multicurrency regime,” said Kudakwashe Madzima, who chaired the meeting.